-- 1. When deciding whether to issue a binding (negative) study advice, the Faculty Board will take a student's personal circumstances into account at that student's request.
+- When deciding whether to issue a binding (negative) study advice, the Faculty Board will take a student's personal circumstances into account at that student's request.
 The Faculty Board can thereupon decide to postpone issuing a study advice.
 The evaluation of personal circumstances will also take into account the student's study behaviour, the agreements made and any study plan drawn up in consultation with the study adviser, when the extraordinary circumstances were reported and the study results achieved by the end of the first year of study. - 2.
 Students must report extraordinary circumstances to the study adviser as soon as possible in order to ensure optimum support.
 The Faculty Board, or the Faculty BSA Committee on its behalf, will make a decision in response to a student's request for a postponed advice. - 3.
-Only in the case of extraordinary circumstances as referred to in Article 5.4.1 can, if no assessment can be made at the end of the first year with regard to a stduent's suitability for the degree programme, this assessment be postpoined until a later date within the propaedeutic pase. - 4.
-Any study advice that is deferred can still be given as long as the proaedeutic phase has not yet been comleted. - a.
-This advice will be positive if the BSA threshold has been passed. - b.
-The advice will be negative (and binding) if the student in question still fails to pass the BSA threshold by the end of the second year of registration. - 5.
+If no assessment can be made at the end of the first academic year with regard to a student's suitability for the degree programme due to extraordinary circumstances, as referred to in Article 5.4.1, at the end of the first academic year that assessment may be postponed. - 4.
+Postponed advice can be issued at any time as long as the first year of the degree programme has not yet been completed. - a.
+The postponed advice will be positive if the BSA threshold (possibly adjusted) has been passed. - b.
+The advice will be negative (and binding) if the student in question still fails to pass the BSA threshold (possibly adapted) by the end of the first year of the degree programme. - 5.
 All students whose study advice has been postponed must draw up a study plan in consultation with their study adviser, comprising at least the following: